Package insert / prescribing information

 Dalfampridine extended-release tablets are a prescription medicine used to help improve walking in adults with multiple sclerosis (MS).
 This was shown by an increase in walking speed.

-It is not known if Dalfampridine extended-release tablet is safe or effective in children less than 18 years of age.
+It is not known if Dalfampridine extended-release tablets are safe or effective in children less than 18 years of age.

 Who should not take Dalfampridine extended-release tablets?